 Margarete Zalon, Ph.D., RN, ACNS-BC, FAAN

 Dr. Margarete Zalon is certified as an adult clinical nurse specialist.
 She has served on numerous boards, including the American Nurses Association (ANA) and as vice-president of the American Nurses Credentialing Center.
 She is a past president of the Pennsylvania State Nurses Association and received its Nursing Education and Distinguished Nurse Awards.
-Dr. Zalon is also a past chairperson of the American Nurses Foundation Board of Trustees, the charitable arm of the ANA.
-Her research on and advocacy for vulnerable elders have translated into numerous presentations at the national and international level and over 65 publications in scholarly and professional journals and 10 book chapters.
+Dr. Zalon is a past chairperson of the American Nurses Foundation Board of Trustees, and is the president of the Nursing Foundation of Pennsylvania.
+Her research on and advocacy for vulnerable elders have led to numerous presentations at the national and international level with over 65 publications in scholarly and professional journals and 10 book chapters.
 Her research has been published in leading journals including Nursing Research, Applied Nursing Research, Journal of Nursing Scholarship, Journal of Nursing Measurement, Pain, Pain Management Nursing, and the Journal of Gerontological Nursing.
 She is a member of the American Academy of Nursing's Acute and Critical Care Expert Panel.
 Her advocacy work has impacted professional practice and policies globally.
-Her recent research has focused on the prevention of delirium in hospitalized elders.
+Her recent research focuses on the prevention of delirium in hospitalized elders, and delirium descriptors in the electronic health record.
 She is co-editor of Nurses Making Policy from Bedside to Boardroom.
 This practical book is designed to help nurses develop critical health policy skills to advocate for patients from the bedside to the larger political arena.
+Dr. Zalon is a recipient of the Duke University School of Nursing Distinguished Alumna Award.

 Dr. Zalon earned her doctoral and master's degrees in nursing from New York University and her bachelor's degree from Duke University.